Emmanuel1738/Hero-Squad/README.md

 # HeroSquad

 ## Author
-Emmanuel Bett
+Emmanuel Bett.

 ## Description
-This is a web application that let's you create your own heroes and squads
+This is a web application that let's you create your own heroes and squads.

 ## Setup

 - Have a Java IDE installed, preferably Intellij.
 - Have JDK 11 installed installed system wide.
-- Clone this repo
+- Clone this repo.
-- Run Gradle build in your IDE and hit the run button
+- Run Gradle build in your IDE and hit the run button.

 ## Technologies Used
 - HTMl